jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-08-recruiting-season/draft/chapter-01.md

 "Dad—"

+His father stood so abruptly the chair scraped against the floor.
+The report crumpled slightly in his grip before he forced his fingers to relax, smoothing the pages with deliberate care that barely masked fury.

 "She doesn't understand."
-His father stood, report still in his hand.
+His voice was too controlled, the kind of quiet that preceded explosions.
+A muscle jumped in his jaw.
 "She spent three hours with you.
+I've spent seventeen years."

+He set the report down with such precise, trembling care that Ethan knew if he wasn't controlling himself this carefully, the pages would be torn in half.

-I've spent seventeen years.
-She sees an articulate teenager who knows what he wants.
+"She sees an articulate teenager who knows what he wants.
 I see my son throwing away everything we've built."

+Ethan noticed his father's knuckles were white where he gripped the edge of the desk.
+That terrified him more than yelling would have.
+This was Robert cornered, desperate, about to escalate to something worse.

 "I'm not throwing anything away.
 I'm choosing something different."